ji-xin/torchprofile/README.md

 # Torchprofile

+It's okay to use with pytorch 1.7.0, but not okay with 1.3.1

 This is a profiler to count the number of MACs / FLOPs of PyTorch models based on `torch.jit.trace`.
 * It is more **general** than ONNX-based profilers as some operations in PyTorch are not supported by ONNX for now.
 * It is more **accurate** than hook-based profilers as they cannot profile operations within `torch.nn.Module`.